Principal Investigator

 Graduate Students

 Marco is pursuing a Master of Public Health, concentrating in Applied Biostatistics.
-During his undergraduate, he earned a Bachelor of Arts in Psychology.
-He has worked as a research assistant within the Department of Psychology and Child/Family Studies at USF as well.
+He earned a Bachelor of Arts in Psychology.
 His research interests are cancer, obesity, nutrition, and prevention.
-After graduation he hopes to work for government or research hospitals as a data (research) analyst with the skills he attained throughout his research experience as well as graduate program.
+After graduation he hopes to work for government or research hospitals as a data analyst with the skills he attained throughout his research experience and graduate program.
 He also hopes to be able to advocate for marginalized populations of people that do not have proper access to food or healthcare through extracurricular activities within his community.

 Kayla is a second-year graduate student obtaining a Master's in Public Health, concentrating in Maternal and Child health.
 She earned her Bachelors of Science in Biological Health Sciences and Health Administration from USF.
 Her research interests center on improving treatment strategies for children with Autism Spectrum Disorder, with a particular focus on promoting educational awareness and improving nutritional education for both children with ASD and throughout the pediatric field.